mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 But that doesn't happen, because we did something wrong.
 The problem arises, because `add 5` returns - as we stated - a function, and Haskell doesn't know how to print functions.

-We can however check the type of `add 5` expression and this way convince ourselves that this indeed works:
+We can however check the type of the `add 5` expression and this way convince ourselves that this indeed works:

 ```
 :t add 5